The Middle Ages:

 SCHEDULE OF CLASS MEETINGS AND ASSIGNMENTS

 Discussion titles are indicated below in bold face, written assignments and special scheduling or locations in upper case.
-The class will meet in Palmer 233 at 9:30 AM, unless otherwise noted, except for the first day of the block, when class will be at 9 AM for an introduction to the material and discussion of the syllabus.
+The class will meet in Palmer 233 at 9:30 am, unless otherwise noted, except for the first day of the block, when class will meet at 9 am for an introduction to the material and discussion of the syllabus, then again at 1 pm for discussion of a first short reading.

 Mon.
 "Middle" Ages, Middle "Ages"?